Sanghpo/Flower_classification-Resnet50-InceptionV3/README.md

 The 2 identity blocks use three set of filters of size [512, 512, 2048] The 2D Average Pooling uses a window of shape (2,2)

 The flatten reduces to 1D

-A Fully Connected Dense layer of size 64 using relu activation A Fully Connected Dense layer to reduce its input to the number of classes using a softmax activation.
+A Fully Connected Dense layer of size 64 using relu activation

+A Fully Connected Dense layer to reduce its input to the number of classes using a softmax activation.

 # Transfer learning:

-Using Pre-trained "Imagenet" weights on Resnet50 and InceptionV3 achitecture and fine tuning the classifier
+Using Pre-trained "Imagenet" weights on Resnet50 and InceptionV3 achitecture and fine tuning the classifier.

 # Accuracy obtained: